glouppe/info8006-introduction-to-ai/projects/project3/README.md

 		- 0.3 point : at least 25% correct specifications.
 		- 0 point : less than 25% correct specifications.

-Note that your implementation might be tested on other layouts with moving Pacman.
+Note that your implementation might be tested on other layouts, with Pacman moving arbitrarily.

 :warning: Plagiarism is checked and sanctioned by a grade of 0.
 Cases of plagiarism will all be reported to the Faculty.